steineggerlab/foldmason/README.md

 | `--pair-threshold` | Scoring   | Maximum proportion of gaps in column threshold for LDDT calculation (default: 0.0)

 #### Create custom databases and indexes
 The structure database can be pre-processed by `createdb`.
-This make sense if searched multiple times.
+Doing this make sense if they inputs should be aligned multiple times.

 ```
 foldmason createdb example/ structureDB